smithy-security/docs/docs/quickstart.md

 # Running a Pipeline

-That's what we're actually here for.
+That's what we're here for.
 Let's run a pipeline.
 We can do this by using one of the example pipelines included in the repository.

 Let's choose the Go pipeline as an example.
 You can deploy the pipeline as follows: